 He visits Japan and China, both of which are on the periphery of the two main political blocks.
-He talks to politicians there, wanders about and comes up with a bunch of articles describing and analysing the things he has seen.
+He talks to politicians there, wanders about, and comes up with a bunch of articles describing and analysing the things he has seen.
 This book is a collection of those articles.

-Hans Ulrich Kempski, a good writer/observer
+Hans Ulrich Kempski, a good observer

-And he has a keen sense of observation: when he muses about the role of Shanghai in the eyes of the Chinese Communist Party (CCP), when he talks about colored socks as an indicator of individuality, or when he tells us that Mao Zedong’s presence in his “palace” was usually indicated by a raised flag (I suppose on Tiananmen Square).
+And he has a keen sense of observation: when he muses about the role of Shanghai in the eyes of the Chinese Communist Party, when he talks about colored socks as an indicator of individuality, or when he tells us that Mao Zedong’s presence in his “palace” was usually indicated by a raised flag (I suppose on Tiananmen Square).
 These are all very interesting things to read about.

-In fact, had HUK stuck to mere description and dropped the idea of analyzing things, the book would have probably stood the test of time.
+In fact, had Kempski stuck to mere description and dropped the idea of analyzing things, the book would have probably stood the test of time.
 But he didn’t do that.
 And in retrospect, we know that a great part of his “insights” and “predictions” were just terribly wrong.

 how to fail

 Let’s get back to China though.
-HUK looks at Mao and thinks that he is the “heart and brains” of the Chinese empire.
-Now it might have looked like that to him, but it seems fairly obvious now that in pre-1958 China, it was actually the pragmatists around Zhou Enlai and Liu Shaoqi who were functioning as the administrating “brains” of China.
+Kempski concludes that Mao is the “heart and brains” of China.
+Now it might have looked like that to him, but in hindsight it seems fairly obvious that in pre-1958 China, it was actually the pragmatists around Liu Shaoqi who were functioning as the administrating “brains” of China.

 “…it is a relief, particularly for the foreign journalist, that both doublespeak and the inclination to show off Potemkin villages are unknown here.
 There hasn’t been another country in the world where I have been subjected to less propagandistic manipulation.”

-Anybody who has read Edgar Snow or paid attention to the level of security around main media outlets in China will understand the importance that propaganda plays in the political concept of the CCP.
+Anybody who has read Edgar Snow or paid attention to the level of security around main media outlets in China will understand the importance that propaganda plays in the political concept of the Communist Party.
 In fact, the word propaganda doesn’t even have the same negative connotation in Chinese that it has in the English-speaking world (where governments are obsessed with public relations instead).

 the blinding effect of hope

 First of all, his almost naive optimism when looking at China is a good example of a popular European way of thinking of the 1950s to 1970s.
 In this view of the world, post-1949 China is a sort of social experiment that is somehow situated outside of the two blocks of the Cold War.
-It is a „third world”, so to speak, one upon which many Europeans looked with a strong sense of sympathy.
+It is part of the “third world”, so to speak, one that many Europeans at that time regarded with a strong sense of sympathy.

 In fact, he hints at it himself when he describes a meeting between the Indian embassador and Zhou Enlai: